pingcap/community/governance/sig-governance.md

 # SIG Governance

-This charter details on the governance guidelines of TiDB SIGs.
+Special Interest Groups (SIGs) are persistent open groups that focus on a module of TiDB.
+SIGs must have open and transparent proceedings.
+The purpose of a SIG is to own and develop a module of TiDB.
+This document details on the governance guidelines of TiDB SIGs.
 It will be updated as needed to meet the current needs of the TiDB Cimmunity.

 ## Organizational Governance

 In order to standardize Special Interest Group efforts, create maximum transparency, and route contributors to the appropriate SIG, SIGs should follow these guidelines:

-- Create a charter and have it approved according to the SIG charter process.
-Please refer to [Create the SIG charter](#create-the-sig-charter) for more details.
+- Create a `sig-${name}` folder in [special interest group directory](../special-interest-groups) and have it approved according to the SIG charter process.
+Please refer to [Creation](#Creation) for more details.

 - Meet regularly, at least for 30 minutes every 2 weeks, except for long holidays or occasions where all Tech Leads decide that there is nothing to discuss.
 - Keep up-to-date meeting notes, linked from the SIG's page in the community repo